jimsyyap/cms_laravel/README.md

 # cms

 ## notes
-[fix] - posts shows all posts, but click on trash will show all posts not trashed-posts [no joy] - syntastic vim plugin
+[sorted] - posts shows all posts, but click on trash will show all posts not trashed-posts
+            . ul>li was us>li
+            . bahdcasts repo code is different from tutorial code . withTrashed() should be onlyTrashed() [no joy] - syntastic vim plugin
 [sorted] - image not showing '{{ asset($post->image) }}'
     . the image url is wrong, shows as http://localhost:8000/posts/N08dJ....jpeg